ros2/ros2_documentation/source/Tutorials/Logging-and-logger-configuration.rst

 .. note::

-   In Linux/macOS forcing colorized output means that if you redirect the output to a file, the ansi escape color codes will appear on it.
+   In Linux and MacOS forcing colorized output means that if you redirect the output to a file, the ansi escape color codes will appear on it.
-   In windows, it's not useful.
+   In windows, as the colorization method is only supported in a console, if it is forced you could get a new warning saying that colorization failed.
+The auto behavior already check if the output is a console or not, so forcing it is not recommended.

 Line buffered console output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^